lovishprabhakar/HousePricePrediction-BharatIntern/README.md

 # HousePricePredictor-BharatIntern

-This is a House Price Predictor - Task 1 of the Bharat Intern Machine Learning Virtual Internship.
+This is House Price Prediction - Task 1 of the Bharat Intern Machine Learning Virtual Internship.
 It is a Linear Regression model which uses a Kaggle dataset to predict the price of houses based on features like the number of bedrooms and bathrooms, number of stories, availability of furniture, area in square feet and many more.

 # A sample video of the deployed model: